RogerLzWang/Slides-Crop/README.md

     1. Right-click on a made selection in View Mode removes it.
     1. You can go to different slides by using the arrow buttons found in the bottom right corner.
     1. When selections have been made for one or all slides, the Export/Export All button in the bottom right corner can be used to export the selections.
+        > The application may freeze due to the large quantity of images.
+Please wait patiently until all selections are exported.
 1. Save the project at any time to preserve your progress.

 ## 3. Download and Installation